Musubi Drum Circles is an opportunity for Tom Alteen to combine his educational, drumming, teaching, and Aikido experiences to serve the community.

 Tom's qualifications include:

 Above is a photo of Tom with Rhythm Ambassador, Arthur Hull, during the 2017 Drum Circle Facilitators Guild (DCFG) Annual Conference in Myrtle Beach.
 Tom subsequently received a scholarship to attend the 2018 DCFG Annual Conference, once again in Myrtle Beach.
-This scholarship made it more financially viable for him to particpate in Village Drum Circles', 6-Day East Coast Facilitators Intensive Training with Arthur Hull and Nellie Hill that was held immediately after the conference.
+This scholarship made it more financially viable for him to particpate in Village Music Circles' 6-Day East Coast Facilitators Intensive Training with Arthur Hull and Nellie Hill, that was held immediately after the conference.

 - Buddy Rich

 Tom's percussion teaching influences include: